Braintree Lawn Grubs Control Services

 Massachusetts Pesticide Regulations & Professional Licensing for Grub Control Services

 All commercial grub control in Braintree must comply with Massachusetts Department of Agricultural Resources (MDAR) regulations.
 Applicators require a Category 36 (Turf and Ornamental Horticulture) license, which mandates passing a certification exam covering grub biology, IPM, and environmental protection.
-10 contact hours of continuing education are required every three years.
-Federal EPA registration is necessary for Restricted Use Pesticides (RUPs) such as imidacloprid.
+Continuing education of 10 contact hours per 3-year cycle is required for license renewal.
+Federal EPA registration is necessary for all products, with Restricted Use Pesticides (RUPs) like imidacloprid requiring special handling.
 Applicators must maintain 1M per occurrence general liability insurance and environmental impairment coverage.
 Detailed application logs, adverse incident reporting, and effectiveness monitoring are required.
-For large-scale applications, an environmental impact assessment and IPM plan documentation are essential.
+For large-scale applications, environmental impact assessments and IPM plans must be documented.

 Braintree Building Division